CapTen101/VLC-docs/userguide/audio.rst

 Stereo Mode
 ***********

-This option helps you to listen to audio files in two modes: stereo and mono.
+This option helps you to listen to audio files in two modes: :term:`Stereo` and :term:`Mono`.

 To listen to an audio track in either the Stereo or Mono mode: